Electron100/butane/examples/getting_started/README.md

 # butane `getting_started` example

+This is the sync version of this example.
+There is also [an async version](../getting_started_async)

 To use this example, build the entire project using `cargo build` in the project root, and then run these commands in this directory: